smartemailing/types/README.md

 [![CodeClimate](https://img.shields.io/codeclimate/maintainability/smartemailing/types.svg)](https://codeclimate.com/github/smartemailing/types/maintainability)

-Neverending data validation can be tiresome.
-Either you have to validate your data over and over again in every function you use it, or you have to rely it has already been validated somewhere else and risk potential errors.
+Neverending data validation can be exhausting.
+Either you have to validate your data over and over again in every function you use it, or you have to rely it has already been validated somewhere else and risk potential problems.

 Smelly, right?

 Replacing validation hell with **Types** will make your code much more readable and less vulnerable to bugs.